heubych/uTradeFi_Documentation/docs/risk.md

 !> Investors will lose money if bad investments decisions are made (e.g. wrong timing, investment in under-performing assets)

-### Market risk of the overall pool for the CDP Issuers
+### Market risk of the overall pool for the underwriters

-Funding providers are exposed to the overall pool performance.
-Loses arise when the value of the overall pool increase (denominated in the reference asset, i.e. Ether) as a consequence of successful investment strategies.
-In a scenario where all investors beats the reference asset performance (Ether), the value of the pool would increase and CDP issuers would suffer a loss.
+Underwriters are exposed to the overall pool performance.
+Loses arise when the value of the overall pool increases (denominated in the reference asset, i.e. Ether) as a consequence of successful investors investment strategies.
+In a scenario where all investors beats the reference asset performance (Ether), the value of the pool would increase and underwriters would suffer a loss.

-!> Funding providers are exposed to the overall pool performance.
-When the overall pool grows due to the increase of the prices of the synthetic assets, funding providers will suffer a loss.
+!> Underwriters are exposed to the overall pool performance.
+When the overall pool grows due to the increase of the prices of the synthetic assets, underwriters will suffer losses.

 ### Safe-guard: Automatic liquidation of losing synthetic trackers

-Loss making synthetic trackers are automatically liquidated by the protocol once 80% of the invested capital is gone.
-The automatic liquidation of the losing synthetic trackers cap the amount of loss investors might experience.
+Loss making synthetic trackers are automatically converted back to Ether once 80% of the invested capital is gone.
+The automatic conversion of the losing synthetic trackers cap the amount of loss investors might experience.
 Therefore investors should never be in a position where they lost more than the invested capital.

 !> Synthetic trackers are automatically liquidated if 80% of the invested capital is lost

 ### Safe-guard: Close-out risk

-Synthetic trackers are liquidated once 80% of their value is lost.
-A 20% buffer is available for close-out risk as prices might be very volatile when the synthetic trackers are burned.
+Synthetic trackers are converted to Ether once 80% of their value is lost.
+A 20% buffer is available for close-out risk as prices might be very volatile when the synthetic trackers are converted back to Ether.

 !> A 20% buffer is available for close-out risk to ensure that investors don't lose more than their invested capital

-### Safe-guard: Automatic liquidation of CDP issuer positions
+### Safe-guard: Automatic liquidation of underwriters positions

-Funding providers positions are automatically liquidated once 80% of the provided funding is consumed.
+Underwriters positions are automatically liquidated once 80% of the provided funding is consumed.
 The key risk of loses arise from an increase in value of the overall pool (denominated in the reference asset, i.e. Ether) as a consequence of successful investment strategies.
 This is a safe-guard to ensure the stability of the protocol and make sure that the net gains of all investors are paid accordingly.

-!> Funding provider positions are automatically liquidated (if no action taken) once 80% of their position is lost
+!> Underwriters positions are automatically liquidated (if no action taken) once 80% of their position is lost

 ## Smart contract risk